 9. Compression Socks

 - Lessen pain and swelling in your legs

-For how long you’re going to be on your feet you need to get your SB SOX Compression Socks.
+For how long you’re going to be on your feet you need to get a good pair of compression socks kinda like the SB SOX Compression Socks.

 10. A Penlight

 A good penlight is a must if you’re trying to do neuro checks.
 A nursing student with their own penlight shows that you’re prepared.